Mood Stabilizers for Child and Teen Bipolar Disorder

 Studies of divalproex show it to be promising as a safe and effective treatment for children with mania due to bipolar disorder.1

-Research shows that lamotrigine is effective in treating both depression and mania in adults with bipolar disorder.3
+Research shows that lamotrigine is effective in treating bipolar II in adults.3

 Side effects of lithium may include: